NO PROMO CODE REQUIRED

 The Lobby has “Quick Seat” and “My Favorites” tabs which are used to thrust you into the action in just a few seconds.
 At the table, the visuals and sounds are slightly above mediocre, but still a step up from party/Borgata’s archaic offering.
 All the usual customizable options you’d expect from an online poker giant are there for you as well.

-888 NJ offers your standard assortment of No Limit, Fixed Limit, and Pot Limit games.
-But while Hold’em, Omaha, and Stud variants are all available, only the Hold’em tables see regular traffic.
+888 NJ offers your standard assortment of No Limit, Fixed Limit, and Pot-Limit games.
+But while Hold’em, Omaha, and Stud variants are all available, only the Hold’em and occasionally PLO tables see regular traffic.

-888’s vividly colored virtual lobby displays the plethora of options available throughout daytime hours, with each color representing a separate variation of poker waiting to be played.
-Turbo, deep stacks, step satellites, and freeroll options all make 888 the champion of the budget friendly player.
+888’s vividly colored virtual lobby displays the plethora of options available throughout, with each color representing a separate variation of poker waiting to be played.
+Turbo, deep stacks, step satellites, and freeroll options all make 888 the champion of the budget-friendly player.

 In an effort to bring bigger players to the table, 888 offers $100,000 in guaranteed tournaments every weekend.

-Overall, 888’s traffic is comparable to PokerStars, with both sites averaging 110 players each over a seven-day period. party/Borgata, in comparison, averages around 75.
+Overall, 888’s traffic is comparable to the Borgata network, averaging right around 80 cash game players over a seven-day period.
+PokerStars NJ, in comparison, averages around 100.

 The promotions found at 888 are meager in comparison to its New Jersey competitors.
 The site offers average rakeback and modest freeroll tournaments in its 888rewards program with eligibility determined by status.